Der-Eddy/pyepvp/docs/session.md

 ### Creating a user session object and using it

-To create a session simple import the `pyepvp.session` module and use the `session` method
+To create a session simple import the `pyepvp` module and use the `session` method

-    import pyepvp.session
+    import pyepvp
-    eddy = pyepvp.session.session("Der-Eddy", passwordmd5hash, True, superSecretWord)
+    eddy = pyepvp.session("Der-Eddy", passwordmd5hash, True, superSecretWord)
     #do something
     print (eddy.securityToken)